asweeney86/blog/content/post/webassembly-1.md

 4. Setup the module imports
 	1. `env.__linear_memory` Assign this to a `WebAssembly.Memory` model and initalize it to 256 pages.
 This is an arbitary ammount and since our example doesn't allocate any memory this shouldn't be an issue.
 	2. `env.__indirect_function_table` is assignd to a  `WebAssembly.Table`.
-5. Setup our `out` function.
-Here you can see us mixing WASM and JavaScript.
+5. Define and setup our `out` function.

+Below shows how we are mixing boundries between our WASM binary and standard JavaScript functions.
+From the C/C++ side you can think of `out` as a symbol that doesn't get resolved until runtime, similiar to a dynamically loaded library.
+We can change the behavior of the `out` function without building our WASM binary.

 ```html
 <html>